Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 If you have multiple offices, list them all.
 If you have multiple staff that field incoming requests, make sure all those individuals are represented.

-Are your visual elements appearing correctly?
+Are your visuals elements appearing correctly?

 Images